dojo/docs/dojox/app/bind.rst

             }
         }];

-Sample application configuration for data to be bound
+The sample application configuration for data to be bound could look like:

 .. code-block :: javascript